CameronLonsdale/lantern/README.md

 Use `py.test` to run tests using your current working environment

-Use `tox -r` to build a new environment for each python version and run all unit tests
+Use `tox -r` to build a new environment for each python version and run all tests

 ## Contributing